vavato-be/acts_as_tree/README.md

 Moving forward we will do our best to support the latest versions of ActiveRecord and Ruby.

 ## Change Log
+* 2.6.1 - January 18, 2017
+	* Avoid conflicts of `#level` method with existing column, see #57, #58, #60 -- markhgbrewster
+	* Fix tests on rails 4.2 with ruby < 2.1 -- felixbuenemann
 * 2.6.0 - October 9, 2016
 	* Add generations methods, see #56 -- markhgbrewster
 * 2.5.1 - September 8, 2016